akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 Here also the promise may not be delivered in the same two cases:

  1. Upon resource exhaustion.
- 2. Upon explicit cancelation request.
+ 2. Upon cancelation request (including upon timeout).

 ### Representation